 Parents and the community are involved in the children’s learning process and the library seeks to make the program sustainable through training local librarians.
 The children are taught to read in a safe environment and the interactive setting lends to other teachable activities such as music, art, drama, and poetry reading.
 Embracing the mission statement of Caldo de Piedra, the Team discussed with Mr. Gómez ways in which they could cooperate and perhaps invoke the participation of students from the United States.
 Stay tuned, there will be more to come!

 A special thanks to the team of teachers who donated their time during summer break to share their expertise and effective teaching techniques.

-Heineman has a well-established and long-standing relationship with FUNSEPA, a Guatemalan Educational Foundation.
-Our activities were initiated by our highly successful “Computers for Guatemala Rural Public Schools” project, where we began collecting deaccessioned but still viable computers, wipe the hard drives clean, and ship them to Guatemala where the equipment is refurbished by FUNSEPA, and the software operating system is donated by Microsoft.
+About the partnership between Heineman and FUNSEPA: Heineman has a well-established and long-standing relationship with FUNSEPA, a Guatemalan Educational Foundation.
+Our activities were initiated by our highly successful “Computers for Guatemala Rural Public Schools” project, where we began collecting deaccessioned but still viable computers.
+We wipe the hard drives clean and ship them to Guatemala where the equipment is refurbished by FUNSEPA, and the software operating system is donated by Microsoft.
 FUNSEPA distributes the computers to the rural public schools and maintains them.
 To be selected for the program, each school provides a secure room with adequate electricity before they can receive the computers, and the teachers are required to take a basic computer class.
-As of today, Heineman has shipped approximately 18,000 computers, serving 1,300 rural public schools, impacting over 500,000 students.
+As of today, Heineman has shipped approximately 18,000 computers, serving 1,300 rural public schools, and impacting over 500,000 students.